narner/MyWebsite/content/main.md

-Nick is a developer and researcher working in the field of human-computer interaction.
-He’s interested in sensors, humane interfaces, augmented reality, and ubiquitous computing.
-He lives and works in the San Francisco Bay Area.
+I'm a developer and researcher working in the field of human-computer interaction.
+My main interests are sensors, humane interfaces, augmented reality, and ubiquitous computing.
+I currently live and work in the San Francisco Bay Area.

 ### Selected Projects